LaravelDaily/Laravel-Reservations-Course/course/05 - Managing Guides.md

 }
 ```

-For the views, because this is again a Nested Controller and belongs to a Company, all blade files will be saved in the `resources/views/companies/guides` directory.
+For the views, because this is again a Nested Controller and belongs to a Company, all Blade files will be saved in the `resources/views/companies/guides` directory.
 Here are the Blade files for listing, creating, and editing guides.

 **resources/views/companies/guides/index.blade.php**:
 ```blade